perishllc/nautilus/README.md

 - [ ] Auto-loading of paper wallets in the clipboard w/ confirmation on app open

 #### Immediate TODO

+#### TODO / Improvements
 - [ ] fix bug with account balance of current wallet in accounts screen being incorrectly displayed as 0
 - [ ] cache json from /reps and /known
 - [ ] set random representative for new accounts using nano.to/reps

-#### less important TODO
 - [ ] provide a discount for usernames registered through nautilus
-- [ ] setting that let you choose which username to display in the app if multiple are registered
+- [ ] setting that lets you choose which username to display in the app if multiple are registered

+## Planned features
 - [ ] paper wallet generator / sender in app
-- [ ] request / pay buttons from usernames [requires server-side work]
+- [ ] [in-progress] request / pay buttons from usernames [requires server-side work]
+   - Push notifications for requests

 #### Changes so far
 - [x] removed natricons